 Solar flares can cause high-frequency radio and GPS to perform erratically, extreme CMEs can put power grids at risk.
 Therefore, space weather forecasts are of crucial importance to the Armed Forces, electricity industry, satellite operators and the aviation industry.

-For more information please see our guide to What is Space Weather
+For more information please see What is space weather?

 The Met Office is at the forefront of science, researching and demonstrating new techniques.
-The new Government funded space weather prediction capability at the Met Office will help Government and business to prepare and mitigate the impacts of a high impact space weather event and support the growth and resilience of the UK space industry.
+This new Government investment in the Met Office space weather prediction capability will help Government and business to prepare for and mitigate the impacts of a high impact space weather event and support the growth and resilience of the UK space industry.

-The Met Office will shortly become a member of the International Space Environment Service (ISES - an international body for space weather) and will become a designated Regional Warning Centre.
+The Met Office is also set to become a member of International Space Environment Services (ISES) - international body for space weather - and will become a designated Regional Warning Centre.